dhall-lang/dhall-lang/standard/types.md

     ────────────────────────────────────────────────────
     Γ ⊢ e.a : A

+If you select a field from a value that is not a record, then that is a type error.

 If the field is absent from the record then that is a type error.